krake747/hangar-747/golang/bookstore/README.md

 # Bookstore

-This was my starting point in building a Go web application, using simple file-based storage to learn the fundamentals of HTTP servers and data management.
+This is my starting point in building a Go web application.
+I use simple file-based storage to learn the fundamentals of HTTP servers and data management.

-Built with basic net/http and JSON files, it taught me the basics of routing, concurrency with `sync.RWMutex`, and simple API design.
+Built with basic `net/http` and JSON files, I learn the basics of routing, concurrency with `sync.RWMutex`, and simple API design.

 ## Features

-You can manage a catalog of books with titles, authors, and stock levels.
-The RESTful API allows listing, finding, and updating inventory.
-CLI tools provide easy interaction with the server.
+We manage a catalog of books with titles, authors, and stock levels.
+The RESTful API lets us list, find, and update inventory.
+CLI tools let us interact with the server easily.

 ## Getting Started

-Run `make all` to install dependencies, test, and build everything.
-Start the server with `./bin/server` (defaults to `localhost:3000` with `catalog` file).
-Use CLI tools like `./bin/list` to interact.
+I run `make all` to install dependencies, test, and build everything.
+I start the server with `./bin/server` (defaulting to `localhost:3000` with the `catalog` file).
+I use CLI tools like `./bin/list` to interact with it.

 ## API & CLI

 **CLIs**:

-- server
+- `server`
-- list
+- `list`
-- find <ID>
+- `find <ID>`
-- getcopies <ID>
+- `getcopies <ID>`
-- addcopies <ID> <count>
+- `addcopies <ID> <count>`
-- subcopies <ID> <count>
+- `subcopies <ID> <count>`
-- client
+- `client`

-Connect to localhost:3000 by default.
+By default, we connect to `localhost:3000`.